OksanaKorobanova/animated-videos-row/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Video Gallery app

+3 HTML5 videos in a row with animation and autoplay on hover.
+On click opens a full YouTube video in a dialog

-## Available Scripts
+## React, MUI5

-In the project directory, you can run:
+In the project Create-react-app + Material UI 5 were used

+## Available scripts

 ### `npm start`